epacuit/mysite/data/esslli/2025/epistemic-arithmetic/day1.md

 date: July 28, 2025
 ---

-Topics to be covered: Robinson’s Q; Peano Arithmetic PA; a brief introduction to Godel coding; Godel-Carnap fixed-point theorem; and a brief discussion of Godel’s incompleteness theorems; Lob's Theorem
+Introduction to Godel's Theorems; Robinson’s Q; Peano Arithmetic PA; a brief introduction to Godel coding; Godel-Carnap fixed-point theorem; and a brief discussion of Godel’s incompleteness theorems